spikeof2010/SpikesRelics/README.md

 # SpikesRelics

-A pack of ~12 relics along with 5 colorless cards.
+A pack of ~12 SpikesRelics.relics along with 5 colorless cards.

 1. Ancient Exoskeleton
    - Boss Relic for Defect